spidey077/OneStop/README.md

-# 🛍️ One Stop Wholesale – Product Landing Page
+# 🛍️ One Stop Shop – Product Landing Page

 A modern product landing page built for a wholesale brand to showcase items and make purchasing easy via WhatsApp.